braxtron/OGXbox_Redump_to_Split_DD_XISO/README.md

 Place all full redump isos in the 'Games' directory and run the powershell script by double clicking DD_Create_and_Split.bat or running the following command:

-You'll need dd.exe aliased on your machine.
-I'm not sure if the included dd.exe will be corrrectly called from the script.

 powershell -ExecutionPolicy ByPass -File .\DD_Create_and_Split.ps1

 This has no error handling and has only been tested on Windows 10.
 I can not vouch in any way for the provenance of fSplit.exe, fSplit.exe.config, xdvdfs_maker.exe, or dd.exe.
 This script comes with no guarantees or warranties.
 You can find me at: